caktus/guidebook/source/deploy/deployed-systems.rst

 Our server operating system of choice is Ubuntu Server LTS.
 For new projects, we'll use the most recent LTS release.

-We won't necessarily update older projects that might be on an older LTS release, as long as they're still getting security updates and we don't need some feature that's only available on a newer release.
+We won't necessarily update projects that might be on an older LTS release, as long as they're still getting security updates and we don't need some feature that's only available on a newer release.